 “This pattern is always a mid-day deal,” Davis said.
 “Very seldom is it productive early in the mornings.
 I don’t know exactly why it is, but the sun seems to activate both the baitfish and the bass.
 It could have something to do with warmth, but nobody really knows.
 Similarly, the fishing will also be much better on sunny days as opposed to cloudy days.”

-Lures to cover your bases
+Lures to cover fall flats

 Lipless crankbait—“A Strike King Red Eye Shad is one of the most versatile baits you can use throughout the fall,” Davis said.
 “You can burn it, yoyo it through the water column or even crawl it across the bottom.
 It looks just like what they’re eating, so it’s a definite fish catching machine.
 Sometimes you can even throw it out and let it sit on the bottom for a few seconds and jerk it a few times.
 It’s crazy, but it really works.”

 Walking topwater—“If I see a lot of surface activity, I’ll throw a Strike King KVD Sexy Dawg to get some great blowups,” Davis said.
 “I like the bigger model because I can cast it further and it tends to catch bigger fish.
 If you’re around smaller shad, however, don’t be afraid to use the smaller one.”

 Flat-sided crankbait—“When the bass and shad move out to the deeper ends of the flats toward the end of fall, a Strike King KVD HC Flat Side Crankbait is an outstanding selection,” Davis said.
 “It has a very lifelike, tight action and is very castable.
 With big line and a casting rod, you can keep it in the 3-foot range or you can move down to 8-pound line and a spinning outfit and bump the bottom in the 8 to 10-foot range.
 It’s extremely versatile.”